Symbolic operator representation

 • places – a pytential.collection.GeometryCollection.
 Alternatively, any list or mapping that is a valid argument for its constructor can also be used.

 • auto_where – for simple source-to-self or source-to-target evaluations, find ‘where’ attributes automatically.
+This is a 2-tuple, single identifier or None to determine the default geometries.
+When None, a tuple of unspecified unique identifiers are used.

 • expr – one or multiple expressions consisting of primitives form pytential.symbolic.primitives (aka pytential.sym).
 Multiple expressions can be combined into one object to pass here in the form of a numpy object array